 In addition to the impact on competition, the PRA predicts that its proposals will increase stability in the sector by reducing the incentives for smaller lenders to offer high LTV mortgage products.

 The PRA is currently hosting seminars to discuss the proposal with SME lenders, with a summary of these discussions to be published shortly.

 Housebuilder Taylor Wimpey has reported pre-tax profits of £733m in 2016, an increase of 21.5% from 2015 with overall revenues up to £3.7bn.
 The developer pointed to low interest rates and a competitive mortgage market as key factors, as well as an increase in the average UK selling price from £230,000 to £255,000.

 Already there is an order book for 2017 for 8,573 homes worth £1.98bn.
 However, the London market continues to suffer with only 58% of houses forward sold compared to 76% in 2016.

 These strong results follow the pattern of results with rival Persimmon, which reported pre-tax profits of £782.8m in 2016 against revenue of £3.14bn.
 Persimmon also saw the number of completions rise from 14,572 in 2015 to 15,171 in 2016.

-According to calculations from the Government’s Insolvency Service, if interest rate figures rose by 1%, 18000 extra people would be pushed into insolvency, says accountancy firm Moore Stephens.
+According to calculations from the Government’s Insolvency Service, if interest rate figures rose by 1%, over 18000 people would be pushed into insolvency, says accountancy firm Moore Stephens.
 That would mean 275,900 people being made bankrupt by 2020, when the next general election is expected.
 At current interest rates, 257,800 would be made bankrupt.

 Figures also indicate that were the Bank to increase the rate by only 0.5%, by 2020 it would still cause an additional 9,700 insolvencies.